dynamizeMe/termax/README.md

 ```
 #### Output from the code above:
 ![](./gifs/termaxExample7.gif)

-But we can change this by adding a handleErrors: true to our config:
+-But we can change this by adding a handleErrors: true to our config:

 ```javascript
 import { tExec } from '@dynamize/termax';